kevlu123/VN-Patching-Tools/Ws2Explorer/Ws2Explorer/Docs/ws2explorer.highlevel.gametool.md

 ### **GetFlowchart(IArchive, IProgress&lt;TaskProgressInfo&gt;, CancellationToken)**

-Gets the flow of the WS2/WSC scripts in an [ArcFile](./ws2explorer.filetypes.arcfile.md)/[LegacyArc8File](./ws2explorer.filetypes.legacyarc8file.md)/[LegacyArc12File](./ws2explorer.filetypes.legacyarc12file.md).
+Gets the flow of the WS2/WSC scripts.
  Not necessarily all the paths will be reachable and sometimes the scripts will reference non-existent scripts.